MirrorVista

 Procedure:

-3. Mount the Mirror Cleat – Attach the matching piece to the back of the mirror.
+3. Attach the Mirror Cleat: Secure the matching piece to the back of the mirror.

-🔒 Why it Works: Minimal holes, strong support, and it can be easily removed later.
+🔒 Why It Works: Minimal holes, strong support, and easy removal.

 Procedure:

-2. Install the Bottom Clips – Use small drywall anchors if necessary.
+2. Install Bottom Clips: Use small drywall anchors if necessary.

-🛠️ Tip: Use rubber-padded clips to prevent scratches or damage.
+🛠️ Tip: Use rubber-padded clips to prevent scratches.

 Best for: Very large mirrors or renters.